Otmeal/Web3-battle-ship/README.md

     - Supports exactly two players.
     - Verifies player addresses during game interaction.
 - Ship Placement:
-    - Players submit the signitures of their ship placements.
+    - Players submit the signitures of their ship placements without revealing the actual position of their ships.
     - Duplicate ship placements on the board are prevented.
 - Hit Detection:
     - The contract checks if a shot hits a ship based on the submitted hash.